Does Under Armour make good running shoes?

 Making a durable technical running shoe is hard because running causes forces that punish shoes.

 Running is jumping: you float in the air between takeoff and landing.
-Once airborne, gravity pulls you down fast, accelerating your body towards the earth about as fast as Usain Bolt exploding out of starting blocks.
+Once airborne, gravity pulls you down fast, accelerating your body towards the earth even faster than Usain Bolt exploding out of starting blocks.
 Landing is like a collision during which a runner hits the ground with three times the body weight.

 An average-sized woman, therefore, hits the ground with about 500 pounds of force, and the ground hits her back with an equal but opposite force.
 That force acts on the shoe, every time the shoe touches the ground.
 She could land 80 times per minute, per foot.
 That all adds up to 200 tons of force per foot per mile!